Women's Infrastructure Network NZ

 The Women’s Infrastructure Network (WIN), was launched by Infrastructure NZ at the Building Nations Symposium in October 2016.
 The purpose of this group is to increase the number of women in leadership roles, grow the visibility of women, and to provide a networking and support group for women in the infrastructure sector.
 In partnership with Infrastructure NZ, WIN hosts events, advocates for greater representation of women in the sector, and provides opportunities and tools, such as our LinkedIn group for women to connect with each other.
 We are proud to facilitate a diverse network of women at all levels working across the New Zealand infrastructure sector.
 WIN NZ is also connected to the global WIN network, operating in Canada, the USA, UK and Australia.

-Over the last year, WIN has set up four chapters in Northland, Auckland, Waikato, Wellington and Christchurch, with a sixth in the pipeline for Otago.
-WIN has hosted events nationwide and today has a nationwide membership of over 700 women.
+Over the last year, WIN has set up five chapters in Northland, Auckland, Waikato, Wellington and Christchurch, with a sixth in the pipeline for Otago.
+WIN has hosted events nationwide and today has a nationwide membership of 800 women.